Stereotactic Gamma Ray Surgery for Benign Intracranial Tumors

-Stereotactic gamma ray surgery is used to treat tumors inside your head that are benign (not cancer).
+This surgery is used to treat benign (not cancer) tumors inside your head.
 Beams of radiation kill the tumor cells.
 Normal tissues near the tumor get little or no radiation.
-Intracranial tumors can grow anywhere in your head.
+Tumors can grow anywhere in your head.
 Benign tumor cells do not spread to other areas of your body.

 - You have trouble seeing, talking, or thinking clearly.